eruditehassan/NaiveBayesPosteriorCalculationImplementation/README.md

 ### Prior Calculation
 The prior can be calculated by using `customNB.calculate_prior()` where *customNB* is the name of the instantiated object.
 The value of prior can be accessed using `customNB.prior`.

+### Likelihood Calculation
+The prior can be calculated by using `customNB.calculate_likelihood()` where *customNB* is the name of the instantiated object.
+The value of prior can be accessed using `customNB.likelihood`.